Aviation | Women in Leadership

 WMO Regional Association I (Africa)

-khambuleGaborekwe Khambule, South African Weather Service, South Africa (November 2020)
+KhambuleGaborekwe Khambule, South African Weather Service, South Africa (April 2024)

 When I was growing up, I used to wonder how my father was able to accurately predict the weather by simply observing the wind and cloud formations, yet he had not been to school.
-It was only when I studied Geography at school that I got to learn about the basic science behind the weather.
+It was only when I studied geography at school that I got to learn about the basic science behind the weather.
 My geography teacher once asked: “imagine you were a meteorologist sailing from Marion to Gough Island, if you ignored the currents how long will it take you?”
-I grew up in rural area and without any exposure to career guidance, there was no way I was going to answer this question.
+I grew up in a rural area of South Africa and, without any exposure to career guidance, there was no way I was going to answer this question.

 Back to top